 Recognition and investment

 For potential undergraduates, we offer a wide range of exciting and stimulating degree programmes which allow students to develop skills in a variety of areas key to the future needs of society.
-The school currently accepts around 90 new undergraduates each year.
-To find out more about these please browse this site.
+The school currently accepts over 100 new undergraduates each year.
+To find out more about our research please refer to our research pages.
 If you require more information please contact us.
 We would also be happy to meet you at one of our open days.

 A brief history